 - On Windows Vista, Windows 7, or Windows 8, you’re Xtremely good.

-- On a Mac, (Tiger, Leopard, Snow Leopard, Lion, or Mountain Lion), you’re Xceptionally good.
+- On a Mac, (Tiger, Leopard, Snow Leopard, Lion, Mountain Lion, Mavericks, or Yosemite), you’re Xceptionally good.

 - On Linux, if you have any recent distribution with Java installed, you’re good.